-Jelly Roll, Elvis and the Blues!
+Jelly Roll, Elvis and the blues!

-Guests: Elijah Wald – Musician and author of Jelly Roll Blues: Censored Songs and Hidden Histories and Dylan Goes Electric!
+Elijah Wald – Musician and author of Jelly Roll Blues: Censored Songs and Hidden Histories and Dylan Goes Electric!

 Preston Lauterbach – Author of Before Elvis: The African American Musicians Who Made the King